What Is an Asian Rhinoplasty?

 Alar Base Reduction

-Wide nostrils or a flared alar base can be corrected through alar base reduction, a surgical technique that narrows the nostrils and creates a more balanced and proportionate appearance.
+Wide nostrils or a flared alar base can be repaired with alar base reduction, a surgical procedure that narrows the nostrils and gives them a more balanced and proportionate appearance.

 Nasal Bridge Augmentation